Loan: Second Charge mortgage

 Vantage Finance recently completed a case where a self-employed borrower wanted to borrow £150,000 to pay for a new extension on his home.
 The deal was fully regulated, reducing his funding options but to make matters more complicated he also received his salary in US dollars into a UK bank account.

-Lucy Hodge, managing director of Vantage Finance, said: “This type of deal used to be relatively straightforward but unintended consequences of mortgage regulation have put borrowers at an unfair disadvantage.
+Lucy Barrett, MD of Vantage Finance, said: “This type of deal used to be relatively straightforward but unintended consequences of mortgage regulation have put borrowers at an unfair disadvantage.

 These borrowers are typically pretty financially astute as well so it can be doubly frustrating for them to be turned down and find their broker can’t place the deal.
 Having a specialist partner to broke the deal with a more specialist panel of lenders can be a saving grace in this situation.”